- Accreditation and Licensing

 The National Standards include:

-- + Preventing and Controlling Healthcare Associated Infections
+Standard 3.
+Preventing and Controlling Healthcare – Associated Infections

-- + Recognising and Responding to Clinical Deterioration in Acute Health Care
+Standard 8.
+Recognising and Responding to Acute Deterioration

 Colin Street Day Hospital is also required to be licensed annually by the Western Australian Health Licensing Standards and Review Unit (LSRU) according to the “Licensing Standards to the Arrangements for Management, Staffing and Equipment.
 Day Hospitals Class A.”